SATZEL02/noise-sleep_tracker_app/README.md

 In case of error:
 - Returns error message
 - Returns error code as status code<br>
-Can specify sort by and order by through request body to get data in that format
+Can specify sort method and order method through request body to get data in that format

 ```bash
 3. /record/deleteRecord/:recordId